New Survey: America's Families are Rethinking K-12 Education as 53.7% of Parents Search for New Schools

 Black, Hispanic, and young millennial parents are leading a post-COVID realignment of K–12 education

 MIAMI, Jan.
-17, 2023 /PRNewswire/ -- America's K–12 education system is experiencing a once-in-a-generation realignment that is powered by increased demand for school choice among Black, Hispanic, and young millennial parents, according to survey results released today by the nonprofit National School Choice Awareness Foundation (NSCAF).
+17, 2023 /PRNewswire-HISPANIC PR WIRE/ -- America's K–12 education system is experiencing a once-in-a-generation realignment that is powered by increased demand for school choice among Black, Hispanic, and young millennial parents, according to survey results released today by the nonprofit National School Choice Awareness Foundation (NSCAF).

 According to the survey, 53.7 percent of parents considered new schools for their children over the past year, or are currently considering making a change.
 Black parents (64.5 percent), Hispanic parents (64.6 percent), and parents aged 18-29 (63.3 percent) were most likely to consider new schools for their children.